WRITING STYLE: 4/5

-The best part of all these stories are its characters – vivid, nuanced, complex, yet enchantingly alluring.
-The emotions and sensations of the characters forms the basis of these stories.
+The best part of all these stories is its characters – vivid, nuanced, complex, yet enchantingly alluring.
+The emotions and sensations of the characters form the basis of these stories.

-Though the endings of the stories are a bit abrupt, and sometimes absurd and confusing, the characters make ‘Boats on Land’ worth reading.
+Though the endings of the stories are a bit abrupt and sometimes absurd and confusing, the characters make Boats on Land worth reading.
 Do give it a try.

 Please let us know your views on the review/book in the comments below.